Part Four

 Erëmirë Krasniqi: When did you come back?

 Hysni Krasniqi: I came back in ‘99, actually in ‘99, end of September.
-As soon as I returned, I asked the education community there.
+As soon as I returned, I asked the education community there [in England].
 I said that I wanted to go back, they said “Where do you want to go?
 The war isn’t over yet, you have nowhere to sleep, you have nothing to eat, you have nothing to drink, there are mines.”
 They said, “We have held you for a year.
 You can apply for five years and continue to stay here.
 We will give you a house.
 I said, “Thank you very much, you have given us enough shelter.”
 They allowed me.
-They said, “The first plane that goes to Kosovo, you prepare the suitcase.”
-And so it happened.
+They said, “The first plane that goes to Kosovo, pack your suitcase.”
+And that’s how it happened.

-When I came here, they said, “Your building was destroyed.”
-What do I know.
+When I came here, they said, “Your building was demolished.”
+What do I know?

 Erëmirë Krasniqi: In what conditions did you find your house?